petrpalata/SimpleDeviceId/README.md

 See the Example folder for a sample project/usage.

+# Adding SimpleDeviceId as a Dependency Manually (with Xcode)

+1. Clone this repository

+2. Convert your project into a workspace (if it wasn't a workspace already) in `File > Save as Workspace`

+3. Add the SimpleDeviceId.xcodeproj file to the top of the workspace hierarchy (on the same level as the original .xcodeproj reference)

+4. Add SimpleDeviceId to the `General > Framework, Libraries and Embedded Content` (`General > Frameworks and Libraries` in case of integrating with a Framework) section in the original project.
+It should also automatically show up in the `Build Phases` section under `Link Binary With Libraries`.

+5. Build and run

 # Identifier Stability and Caveats
 ## What is Identifier Stability?
 Identifier stability refers to the ability of the `getDeviceId()` method to return the same value between calls for the same combination of device + application/vendor.